 Bullfrogs, which are native to eastern North America, have the potential to displace native frogs, including northern leopard frogs.
 Adult bullfrogs are large and will consume almost any moving object which will fit in their mouths.
-Newly metamorphosed bullfrogs are significantly larger than leopard frogs, and have been documented to eat them (McAlpine and Dilworth 1989).
+Newly metamorphosed bullfrogs are significantly larger than leopard frogs, and have been documented to eat them.

-Sightings of leopard frogs in Washington since 1970 have been from 3 counties; Grant, Whitman, and Pend Oreille (Table 2).
-We began surveying 18 locales (from both museum records and historic sightings) for leopard frogs in Washington in 1992.
-We completed surveys in 16 of the 18 areas identified where leopard frogs once occurred.
+Sightings of leopard frogs in Washington since 1970 have been from 3 counties; Grant, Whitman, and Pend Oreille.
+Eighteen Washington locales (from both museum records and historic sightings) were identified in 1992.
+Surveys were completed in 16 of the 18 areas identified where leopard frogs once occurred.
 Additional areas were searched by other biologists.